digitalocean/.github/SECURITY.md

-# Security Policy

 ## Reporting a Vulnerability

 DigitalOcean values the security of our open source projects.
-We appreciate the efforts of security researchers and the broader community in helping us maintain a high level of security.
+We appreciate the efforts of security researchers and the broader community to help keep our customers and business safe.

 **Bug Bounty Program**